Mukunda2000/CodeClause_Timer-and-stopwatch_Mukunda/README.md

 # CodeClause_Web-Development
 # Task 2 - Timer and Stopwatch

-Timer and stopwatch system, designed as a part of internship under TASK 2 of Web Development and Designing ,is a dynamic website which can be used to perform as a Timer and also a stopwatch
+Stopwatch project, designed as a part of internship under TASK 1 of Web Development and Designing ,is a dynamic website which can be used to perform operations like:

+* Start
+* Stop
+* Reset

 #  Tools used